Turbulence modeling over riblets via domain transformation: Turbulent drag reduction and stress modulation

-We utilize the perturbation analysis presented in the previous section to study the effects of semi-circular riblets (figure~\ref{fig.ribshapes}) with different geometric configurations (table~\ref{tab.ribconf}) on the statistical signature of turbulent channel flow with $Re_\tau=186$.
-In addition to analyzing changes to the energy spectrum, we use riblet-induced perturbations to the second-order statistics to compute changes to the mean velocity and skin-friction-drag.
+We utilize the perturbation analysis presented in the previous section to study the effects of {triangular and} scalloped riblets with different geometric configurations (table~\ref{tab.ribconf}) on the statistical signature {of the velocity field as predicted by our reduced-order model.
+While most of the results in this section are presented for turbulent channel flow with $Re_\tau=186$, the case of $Re_\tau=547$ is used to for comparison with an experimental study.} In addition to analyzing changes to the energy spectrum, we use riblet-induced perturbations to the second-order statistics to compute changes to the mean velocity and skin-friction-drag.
 While the small size of riblets ($\alpha \ll 1$) enables our perturbation analysis, it also implies that the Reynolds number remains unchanged over various case studies as the influence of riblets on the channel height and shear velocity is negligible.
 We use $25$ harmonics in $z$ to capture the spanwise-periodic shape of the riblets via the domain transformation technique, i.e., $m \in [-12, 12]$ in the Fourier expansion~\eqref{eq.FFourier}.
-We use a DNS-generated dataset of flow statistics in channel flow over smooth walls~\citep{deljim03,deljimzanmos04,hoyjim06} to compute $k_0(y)$ and $\eps_0(y)$ in equations~\eqref{eq.nuT12} and to shape the energy spectrum of stochastic forcing $\bd_\theta(k_x)$ in equation~\eqref{eq.cov-d} (appendix~\ref{app.Xpert}).
+We use a DNS-generated dataset of flow statistics in channel flow over smooth walls~\citep{deljim03,deljimzanmos04,hoyjim06} to compute $k_0$ and $\eps_0$ in equations~\eqref{eq.nuT12} and to shape the energy spectrum of stochastic forcing $\bd_\theta(k_x)$ in equation~\eqref{eq.cov-d} (appendix~\ref{app.Xpert}).
 In obtaining a finite-dimensional approximation of the evolution model~\eqref{eq.lnse}, we use a total of $N_y$ Chebyshev collocation points made up of $N_t$ and $N_b$ points in the top and bottom regions (i.e., $N_y = N_b + N_t$) to discretize the differential operators in the wall-normal direction.
-We also use $N_x$ logarithmically spaced streamwise wavenumbers with $0.03 < k_x<k_{x,max}$ together with 3 harmonics of $\omega_z$ ($n = 1$, $2$, and $3$) and $N_\theta$ logarithmically spaced offset points $0.01<\theta<\omega_z$ to parameterize the governing equations over the horizontal dimensions; see table~\eqref{tab.ribconf}.
-We ensure grid convergence by doubling the number of collocation points used for discretization in the wall-normal dimension and the number of wavenumbers used for parameterization in the wall-parallel dimensions.
-While this section is dedicated to the validation of our approach at $Re_\tau=186$, we exploit its true computational efficiency in exploring the physics of high-Reynolds-number channel flow over riblets in \S~\ref{sec.structure}.
+We also use $N_x$ logarithmically spaced streamwise wavenumbers with $0.03 < k_x<k_{x,\mathrm{max}}${, where $k_{x,\mathrm{max}}$ is the largest streamwise wavenumber covered in the DNS-generated database,} together with 3 harmonics of $\omega_z$ ($n = 1$, $2$, and $3$) and $N_\theta$ logarithmically spaced offset points $0.01<\theta<\omega_z$ to parameterize the governing equations over the horizontal dimensions; see table~\eqref{tab.ribconf}. {The finest streamwise and spanwise scales that are refined by this spectral parameterization are given by $\lambda_x^+ = 27.49$ and $\lambda_z^+ = 5.5$ for flow with $Re_\tau = 186$, where $\lambda^+_x = 2\pi Re_\tau/k_x$ and $\lambda^+_z = 2\pi Re_\tau/\theta_n$ are the streamwise and spanwise wavelengths in viscous units, respectively.} We ensure grid convergence by doubling the number of collocation points used for discretization in the wall-normal dimension and the number of wavenumbers used for parameterization in the wall-parallel dimensions. {In this section, we validate our model for flow over triangular riblets at $Re_\tau=186$ by comparing the profiles of mean velocity, drag reduction values, root-mean-square (rms) of velocity fluctuations, and Reynolds shear stress with DNS of~\cite{chomoikim93} and experiments of~\cite{becbruhaghoehop97}.
+Following this validation, we present our model-based predictions for flow over scalloped riblets at $Re_\tau=186$.
+While the presentation of results in either the computational or physical domain remains unchanged, the results in~\S\S~\ref{sec.result} and~\ref{sec.structure} are presented in the original physical coordinates ($\tilde{x}$, $\tilde{y}$, $\tilde{z}$) to avoid confusion.}